How To Preach Better Sermons – Your Step-by-Step Guide

-When you invest in yourself as a preacher it’s one of the best investments you can make and the whole church benefits.
+Investing in yourself as a preacher is one of the best investments you can make and the whole church benefits.

 In fact, when Thom Rainer surveyed hundreds of unchurched or newly-churched people he found that 90% chose a church based on the preacher and preaching.